Lectures in Economics

-If you do not have access to a VLE, an email list can serve the same function.
+If you do not have access to a VLE, an email list or WhatsApp group can serve the same function.
 You could also use email, if you want students to be able to comment to you privately.
 Alternatively, you could ask students to submit written comments on the lecture, and then come to see you personally to discuss their comments.
 Provided this is set up in a spirit of being mutually helpful, it could be a very useful and a profitable use of the office hours system.
-Alternatively, some time could be set aside in seminars to discuss these comments.
+Alternatively, time could be set aside in seminars to discuss these comments.

 Some lecturers provide students with their mobile phone number and encourage students to ring them with any queries.
 These can be much quicker to resolve than through email as the query can be discussed.
 To protect their privacy, some lecturers may prefer to have a dedicated pay-as-you-go mobile for this purpose.

 Top Tip 15

 Simple questionnaires involving slips of paper or an audience response system at the end of the lecture, or using a discussion board, email or WhatsApp after the lecture to seek feedback, can provide valuable insights into the effectiveness of your lecturing.
 It is also likely to make students feel more empowered.

 Another useful way of assessing how well you have communicated is for students to submit their lecture notes to you for comment.
 Use of this practice depends on how much time you have to devote to making comments, but verbal comments could be delivered quickly and individual students could see you with their notes in your office hours.
 This approach can provide you with valuable feedback on the effectiveness of lectures and provide students with valuable comments on their note taking.

 Many departments have instituted a formal system of peer observation of teaching as part of an appraisal system.
 Others use it as a confidential and more informal form of staff development.
 If it is used to enhance teaching, rather than merely judging performance, it can play a very valuable role in improving student learning from classes.